Synadia Platform

 Next Steps

-You have successfully setup up Synadia Platform!
+You have successfully set up Synadia Platform!

 Head over to the getting started guide to learn more about the features of Control Plane and watch an intro video.